Opal Globe Table Lamp

 Manufacturer: To be determined.

-Other versions: This opal globe table lamp exists in several sizes.
+Other versions: This opal globe table lamp exists in a few sizes.

-Some say it is a lamp made by Reggiani Spa Illuminazione, but I could not find any proof for it.
+Almost always said it is a lamp made by Reggiani Spa Illuminazione, but it is not.
 Reggiani produced several lamps in this style, most of the time they are labelled.
-These ones are never labelled.
+These ones are sometimes labelled, but not with a Reggiani label.

 This table lamp has some similarities with the Mongolfiera 3 table lamp designed by Gianni Celada and produced by FontanaArte.
 Also Stilux made a similar lamp.